alifahmednowshad/mongoose-assignment-2/README.md

-## Thank You by developer Alif Ahmed
+## Thank You by developer Alif Ahmed Nowshad